webix-hub/docs/data/spreadsheet/customization.md

 The button blocks' names correspond to the properties defined in the localization files that specify the language of its lables.

+###Removing a block or a button

+In case you want to remove some block or button specified in the default configuration, you need just not to define them in the buttons object.

-###Adding a custom block
+###Adding a custom block or a button

-If you want to add your own block into the toolbar of spreadsheet, you should specify its name as a property of the buttons object and define the config of any view as its content.
+To add your own block of buttons into the toolbar, you should specify its name as a property in the "buttons" configuration.
+The value of this property is an array of buttons.

-To show the content of a block without its name, use the name of the block preceeded with the $ sign.
+To add a custom button, you should specify its name in the array of buttons of the corresponding block.

+If you don't want to show the block's name, add the "$" sign before the block's name.

 ~~~js
  buttons: {